Sea-Snell/micro_config/README.md

 3. `device`: specify model device.
 If None, use default device provided in the metaconfig.

 ## Configs and scripts are unified, a config is to a script as a script is to a config.
-* `unroll(self, metaconfig)` can not only be used to load objects but also to define script logic.
+* `unroll(self, metaconfig)` can not only be used to load objects, but also to define script logic.

 For example, let's define a simple configurable training loop:
 ``` python